Ogunquit Playhouse Foundation

 How does Ogunquit Playhouse Foundation spend its money?

 Ogunquit Playhouse Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Ogunquit Playhouse Foundation tax-deductible?